UNH-ROV/ROV-006/README.md

 I'll place the commands here in case someone needs to accomplish these things.
 ## Internet for the Pi
 I made the station a forwarder for ROV traffic.
-1. Create a default route to the station from the pi: `ip route add default via 192.168.0.14`
+1. `ip route add default via 192.168.0.14` Create a default route to the station from the pi.
-2. Add dns server on pi: `sudo bash -c 'echo nameserver 8.8.8.8 >> /etc/resolv.conf`
+2. `sudo bash -c 'echo nameserver 8.8.8.8 >> /etc/resolv.conf` Add dns server on pi
-3. Configure station to forward traffic: `sysctl -w net.ipv4.ip_forward=1`
+3. `sysctl -w net.ipv4.ip_forward=1` Configure station to forward traffic
-4. Create a firewall rule to forward data to the wifi interface: `iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE`
+4. `iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE` Create a firewall rule to forward data to the wifi interface

 After this you should be free to update the ROV, and push/pull code from github.